 Obsession with the Daguerreotype lasted twenty years, with improvements made to the lens, apparatus, and chemistry.
-The process was speeded up, especially important when making commercial portraits, resulting in a new industry.
-Although it was expensive, the creation of a miniature portrait of a loved one became the substitute for more expensive portrait painting.
-For less than $5, anyone could be captured on silver and framed and fitted to a case, many of the cases richly embossed and gilded.
-They could be made in studios, galleries, and even by itinerant photographers, with the business as profitable and lucrative as gold-mining.
+The process was speeded up which was especially important when making commercial portraits, resulting in a new industry.
+Although it was expensive, the creation of a miniature portrait of a loved one became the substitute for more expensive portrait paintings.
+For less than $5, anyone could be captured on silver and framed and fitted to a richly embossed and gilded case.
+They could be made in studios, galleries, and even by itinerant photographers, with the business as profitable and as lucrative as gold-mining.
 The pictures captured scenes at international events, which were then displayed as newspaper illustrations.
 Each representation was truthful and realistic, inspiring novels and poetry.
 Photography became commonplace, showing man, his pets, his property, his ceremonies, and his death.

 The problems that developed over time included the heaviness of the polished metal, the delicate surface and the bulky case and frame.
 Common sizes were 2 3/4 by 3 1/4 inches, with much larger plates being considerably more expensive, and therefore rarer and more collectible.
 As the process was not subject to patent or license, anyone could create them without subscription costs.
 The exception was in England where Daguerre secured a patent.
 Memories of war and scientific competition between the two countries was still fresh in the minds of the two European giants.